 “We Have Surveillance On You”

 Unfortunately, this intimidation tactic is quite common.
 Insurance companies claim that they catch people performing tasks or activities that purport to prove that the person is not actually disabled.
-If your insurance company claims ends your benefits or denies your claim as a result of surveillance they collected, contact your long-term disability lawyer as soon as possible.
+If your insurance company ends your benefits or denies your claim as a result of surveillance they collected, contact a long-term disability lawyer as soon as possible.

-Hamilton Long-Term Disability Lawyer
+Wynperle Law – Trusted Hamilton Long-Term Disability Lawyers

 If you are having an issue with your disability coverage, the Wynperle Law team will defend your interests if you have experienced any of the following situations: